beezwax/fmrest-ruby/README.md

 kitty.name_changed? # => true
 ```

-FmData uses the Dirty functionality to only send changed attributes back to the
+fmrest-ruby uses the Dirty functionality to only send changed attributes back
-server on save.
+to the server on save.

 You can read more about [ActiveModel's Dirty in Rails
 Guides](https://guides.rubyonrails.org/active_model_basics.html#dirty).